 Feeding-sleeping association is pretty common amongst babies over 3 months old.
 They are used to nursing or bottle feeding to sleep, especially since it is impossible to separate the two in those early weeks of baby’s life.

 But that works against you in the wee hours of the night when they wake up and need that same comfort to fall back to sleep, because feeding and sleeping are inseparable partners in their mind.

-By feeding your child right after nap time, you help break that connection in their mind and they’ll be able to fall asleep in the night when they wake up between sleep cycles.
+By feeding your child right after nap time and at the start of the bedtime routine, you help break that feeding to sleep association and ensure that baby has full belly for a longer stretch of sleep at night.
+With consistency, your baby will begin to be able to fall back asleep when they wake up between sleep cycles.

 You’ve probably noticed that your little one loves a routine.
 Routines provide a reliable rhythm to their day and offers comfort.
 Doing the same things in the same order is security.

 By creating a predictable rhythm for your baby in the 20-30 minutes before sleep every bedtime lets them know sleep time is coming and helps prepare them for it.

 For instance, have a bottle or nurse, take a warm bath, get in jammies, read a story, and say goodnight.
 Just like that, the same way at the same time each day.